 If you do not see this, you may need to upgrade your browser.

-You can use the following web browsers to access the exam:
+You can use the following browsers (the software you use to access the internet):

-- Google Chrome, Mozilla Firefox or Opera (from any computer)
+- from any computer you can use Google Chrome, Mozilla Firefox or Opera

 Before the exam day, you will be sent an email inviting you to complete a compatibility check.